goopey7/goop/README.md

 You can then choose to either execute `BUILD_MSVC.bat`, which will make the Visual Studio Solution and build a debug executable, or `GEN_VS_PROJ.bat`, which will make the Solution and open up Visual Studio.

+Set the project named "goop" to run as the startup project.

 ### Running
-GOOP uses Vulkan for 3D rendering.
+goop uses Vulkan for 3D rendering.
 So you'll need GPU/iGPU drivers that support Vulkan.
 Most modern hardware should be sufficient.

 If you want to run in Debug mode you must install the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home).
 The program will otherwise crash looking for validation layers which don't exist on your machine.